maggiewhite/ge-appointment-scheduler/README.md

 This allows you to check and set up notifications for Global Entry enrollment appointment cancellations through the [Global Online Enrollment System website](https://goes-app.cbp.dhs.gov/).
 It uses [PhantomJS](http://phantomjs.org/), a headless browser, to log in and report back the first available open appointment.
 If one is found sooner than your current appointment, it will notify you by email.
 It **does not** make any changes to your account or your appointment.

-Once setup, you can retrieve the soonest available appointment day with the following command:
+Once setup, you can check to see if there is a sooner one than already scheduled with the following commands:

 	phantomjs [--ssl-protocol=any] ge-cancellation-checker.phantom.js [-v | --verbose]

-Similarly, if you only want to check to see if there is a sooner one than already scheduled, run:
+	// ./ge-checker-cron.py  // CURRENTLY NOT FUNCTIONAL

-	./ge-checker-cron.py
+You can also schedule appointments by adding [-s | --schedule] to either command.
+NOTE: The phantom.js command will only write to a log file/the console.
+It will not notify you via email that your appointment has been updated.

 (Note that this will send an email notification to the address in your `config.json` if a new appointment is found.)